going green

 Turn off electronics every night

-Use the settings on your computer and monitor to force them into power-saving mode when you are not using them.
+Use the settings on your computer and monitor to force them into -saving mode when you are not using them.
 Also, make it a habit to turn off all your electronic devices at night.
-Don’t just switch them off, but actually unplug them or use a power strip to turn off the power supply.
+Don’t just switch them off, but actually unplug them or use a strip to turn off the supply.
 This will save considerable electricity as many devices draw power when they are turned off but still plugged in.
 According to the Lawrence Berkeley National Laboratory (LBL), the average home contains 40 appliances or devices that are constantly drawing power.
 Another power-saving habit is to unplug your phone or laptop as soon as it’s completely charged, and also remove adapters from outlets when not in use to avoid the sapping of energy.

 Stay home from work